 b.
 Attacking a plane that has been involved in a collision that is returning to base (RTB), unless it first attacks you.

 c.
-Attacking a plane that is severely damaged or which will eventually crash, unless you am the pilot responsible for most of that damage or it is attacking me.
+Attacking a plane that is severely damaged or which will eventually crash, unless you are the pilot responsible for most of that damage or it is attacking you.

 d.
 Attacking a single enemy who is already engaged with two or more opponents.